-Conditions under which a Non-Producer and Non-Importer Acquiring Ownership of CARBOB, Diesel Fuel, or Diesel Fuel Blends Becomes the Regulated Party.
-A person, who is neither a producer nor an importer and who acquires ownership of CARBOB from the regulated party, becomes the regulated party for the CARBOB if, by the time ownership is transferred, the two parties agree by written contract that the person acquiring ownership accepts the LCFS compliance obligation as the regulated party.
-A person, who is neither a producer nor an importer and who acquires ownership of Diesel Fuel or Diesel Fuel Blends from the regulated party above the rack, may become the regulated party for the Diesel Fuel or Diesel Fuel Blends if, by the time ownership is transferred, the two parties agree by written contract that the person acquiring ownership accepts the LCFS compliance obligation as the regulated party.
+- (D) All Other Diesel Fuels.
+For any other diesel fuel that does not fall within section 95483(a)(1)(C), the regulated party is the producer or importer of the diesel fuel. - (2) Effect of Transfer of CARBOB.
+Diesel Fuel, or Diesel Fuel Blends by Regulated Party.
+A person, who acquires ownership of CARBOB from the regulated party, becomes the regulated party for the CARBOB if, by the time ownership is transferred, the two parties agree by written contract that the person acquiring ownership accepts the LCFS compliance obligation as the regulated party.
+A person, who acquires ownership of Diesel Fuel or Diesel Fuel Blends from the regulated party above the rack, may become the regulated party for the Diesel Fuel or Diesel Fuel Blends if, by the time ownership is transferred, the two parties agree by written contract that the person acquiring ownership accepts the LCFS compliance obligation as the regulated party.
 For the transfer of regulated party obligations to be effective, the transferor must also provide the recipient a product transfer document that prominently states the information specified in section 95491(c), and the transferor and recipient must meet the requirements specified in the subsection below:

-For purposes of section 95485(a), except as provided in subsection 3. of this provision:
+For purposes of section 95485(a), except as provided in section 95483(a)(2)(C),